Canada is a huge country and the easiest and most flexible way to explore it is by car.

 A few years ago, JR and I moved to New Brunswick for a year and changed our licenses.
 We were asked to prove our right of residence in Canada (PR card for me) and also New Brunswick (utility bill) as well as my identity (photo ID)

-Finally, I had to pay the application fee ($90 at time of writing) and have a new photo taken.
+Finally, I had to pay the application fee ($90 at that time) and have a new photo taken.
 To be able to buy vehicle insurance in New Brunswick, we had to get our BC licenses swapped first.

 A year later, we did everything in reverse and had to pay to swap our licenses back to BC.